 Physical enrichment involves aerobic exercise.
 In general, dogs need at least 30 minutes of exercise every day.
 By keeping up with your dog’s exercise routine, you are helping keep your dog’s heart and lungs healthy while also lowering his risk of obesity, arthritis, and not to mention, overbearing energy levels.
 For more information on exercising your canine companion, please see our Exercise article.

-Sensory enrichment helps in kickstarting all of your dog’s senses including sound, sight, smell, and touch.
+Sensory enrichment helps in kickstarting all of your dog’s senses including hearing, sight, smell, and touch.
 Playing a different genre of music than you usually do at home can have an impact on your dog.
 Classical music can be soothing, while heavy metal can increase activity (which might be helpful during training).
 Introduce your dog to novel odors such as lavender, a couple of drops of an extract on a toy, fox urine scent, new food, etc. to stimulate his sense of smell.
 Introduce your dog to new textures such as a massaging brush and bedding with a cover made from a different material.
 Take your dog for a walk in a different neighborhood to provide new things to see, smell, and hear.

 Food enrichment involves having your dog work for his meals rather than diving into a bowl.
 Food puzzles and treat-dispensing toys are a great way to stimulate your dog’s brain while he is eating.
-If your dog has a habit of eating too fast, they also work great in slowing him to eat at a healthier pace.
+If your dog has a habit of eating too fast, they also work well in slowing him to eat at a healthier pace.
 They help to prevent boredom and allow your dog to more closely practice the natural behavior of hunting for food than eating out of a bowl does.

 The food puzzle selection has exploded recently, giving pet owners lots of options.
 Below are a few of our favorites but you can also find instructions online for DIY food puzzle toys.
 Offering a variety is another wonderful way to reduce boredom.